ReducedResolutionLoss#

 \[\frac{1}{n}\|y-\inverse{\forw{y}}\|^2\]where \(\forw{y}\) is the reduced resolution measurement via further degrading, and the measurement \(y\) is used a supervisory signal.

-This loss can only be used with physics that can be used to meaningfully further degrade the measurements \(y\), such as blur or downsampling.
+Optionally initialize with physics to fix the reduced resolution operator.
+If not passed, the loss takes the physics from the forward pass during training.
+However, this should only be used with physics that can be used to meaningfully further degrade the measurements \(y\), such as blur or downsampling.
 The physics must be defined without an

 img_size

-so it can be applied to the measurements \(y\).Hint
+so it can be applied to the measurements \(y\).At test time, the model does not perform the reduced resolution measurement.

 During training, consider using the